theron-wang/VS2022-Editor-Support-for-Tailwind-CSS/README.md

 ![Visual Studio Marketplace Downloads](https://img.shields.io/visual-studio-marketplace/d/TheronWang.TailwindCSSIntellisense)
 ![Visual Studio Marketplace Version (including pre-releases)](https://img.shields.io/visual-studio-marketplace/v/TheronWang.TailwindCSSIntellisense)

-Editor features such as IntelliSense, build integration, among others for Tailwind CSS to enhance the development experience in Visual Studio 2022.
+Editor features such as IntelliSense, build integration, linting, and more for Tailwind CSS to enhance the development experience in Visual Studio 2022.

 **NOTE**: this extension is designed to be used with the latest version of Tailwind; there may be unintended effects when using earlier versions.

 Download from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=TheronWang.TailwindCSSIntellisense).

-To get started, view [this guide](https://github.com/theron-wang/VS2022-Editor-Support-for-Tailwind-CSS/blob/main/Getting-Started.md).
+To get started, view [the Getting Started guide](https://github.com/theron-wang/VS2022-Editor-Support-for-Tailwind-CSS/blob/main/Getting-Started.md).

 ## Changelog